fsfarah/codenames-game-web/README.md

 # Codenames
-Ported from the board game
+A web version of the card game

 Play at https://fsfarah.github.io/codenames-game-web/